KirbyX152/demonlist-guidelines/en-US/200_records/300_bans.md

 In addition, the list team prohibits 'qwer' accounts where multiple players submit records under a single name.
 These accounts will be banned permanently, and the players involved will be banned indefinitely until each one publicly confesses.

+## Problematic Players{id=problematic-players}

+If a player is deemed as "problematic" within the community due to various reasons, **their records will be removed**.
+This includes verifications and legacy records, as well as a removal of their list profile.

 </div>